-\textbf{\textsf{(A3)} Generalization Across Skills and Objects.} To evaluate the generalizability of BiNoMaP, we conduct real-world experiments across four non-prehensile skills and a total of eight object-task pairs (see Tab.~\ref{tabD} and Fig.~\ref{examples}).
-Results show that BiNoMaP applies broadly to diverse non-prehensile manipulation skills: under \textit{instance-level generalization} (same object, varying placements), the framework achieves an average success rate of nearly \textbf{86.3\%}, covering objects with cylindrical, hemispherical, cuboidal, and spherical geometries, as well as materials with different frictional properties such as plastic, ceramic, and paperboard.
+To evaluate the generalizability, we conduct real-world experiments across four non-prehensile skills and a total of eight object-task pairs (see Tab.~\ref{tabD}, Fig.~\ref{platforms} and Fig.~\ref{moreExamples}).
+These results show that BiNoMaP applies broadly to diverse non-prehensile manipulation skills: under \textit{instance-level generalization} (same object, varying placements), it can achieve an average success rate of nearly \textbf{86.7\%}, covering objects with cylindrical, hemispherical, cuboidal, and spherical geometries, as well as materials with different frictional properties such as plastic, ceramic, and paperboard.
 More importantly, under the more challenging \textit{category-level generalization} setting (varying placements and object sizes), BiNoMaP still maintains a promising success rate of around \textbf{76.2\%}, with only a modest performance drop.
-In contrast, existing visuomotor and RL-based baselines perform poorly even in instance-level generalization (30–50\% success; see Tab.~\ref{tabA}), and inevitably deteriorate further under out-of-distribution category-level tests.
+In contrast, existing visuomotor and RL-based baselines perform poorly even in instance-level generalization (see 30$\sim$50\% success rate in Tab.~\ref{tabA}), and inevitably deteriorate further under out-of-distribution category-level tests.
 While such limitations could be partially alleviated by collecting more demonstrations or prolonging training in simulation, these approaches are costly, difficult to scale, and not necessarily effective for contact-rich non-prehensile tasks.
 By comparison, BiNoMaP offers a more \textit{scalable and deployment-friendly} solution for real-world applications.